Hardknott Pass

 Hardknott Pass is one of the steepest roads in England

-Can you drive the Hardknott Pass?
+Can you drive Hardknott Pass?

-This single track road right through the middle of the Lake District National Park, in the region of Cumbria is 20.76km (12.9 miles) long running west-east from Eskdale to Little Langdale.
+The single-track road through the summit is 20.76km (12.9 miles) long, running west-east from Eskdale to Little Langdale.
 It’s known as one of Britain's most challenging roads.
-The road was totally destroyed during the Second World War because the tank training completely destroying the existing road surface.
-After the war the wartime damage was repaired and tarmaced.
-It’s the most brutal of the grueling Lake District passes.
-The pass takes its name from Hard Knott which is derived from the Old Norse harthr (hard) and knutr (craggy hill).
+The road was totally destroyed during the Second World War because the tank training completely destroyed the existing road surface.
+After the war, the wartime damage was repaired and tarmacked.
+The road is suitable for cars and light vehicles only.

-How dangerous is the Hardknott Pass?
+How dangerous is Hardknott Pass?

 Is Hardknott Pass open?